abhinabraj/abhinabraj/README.md

-# 💫 About Me:
+# 💫 Hi, I'm Abhinab Rajopadhyaya:
-Hi, I'm Abhinab Rajopadhyaya<br>I am currently working as a JavaScript developer.
-I like JavaScript world.
-From building interactive UI to complex server applications, JS can shine brightly.  <br>
+I’m a passionate full-stack developer specializing in JavaScript and TypeScript.
+I enjoy building dynamic and responsive user interfaces with React, Vue, and Next.js on the frontend.
+On the backend, I work with Node.js, NestJS, and databases like PostgreSQL and MongoDB.
+Always excited to learn new technologies and contribute to meaningful projects!

 ## 🌐 Socials: